 EIFS (Exterior Insulation and Finish System) or Synthetic Stucco:

-Since EIFS is a non-load bearing exterior wall system, the system’s primary function is to provide a weather barrier, thermal insulation and an attractive exterior cladding.
+Since EIFS is a non-load bearing exterior wall system, the system’s primary function is to provide a weather barrier, thermal insulation, and an attractive exterior cladding.
 When properly installed and maintained, the system will provide many years of beauty and function.
 The two basic types of EIFS are Barrier EIFS and the newer Moisture Managed EIFS.
 Both systems require following the manufacturer’s installation details carefully.
 Barrier EIFS has been used for over three decades in the USA.
 Most EIFS used on residences were PB EIFS (Polymer Based).
 Each system is a proprietary mix and has its own Evaluation Report by the various Model Codes (The Model Codes have recently been merged into one Model code, IBC or IRC)

 System Components: